dedipya001/Language-Translation-App/README.md

 ## License

-Linguist is licensed under the MIT license.
+Linguist is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 By contributing, you agree to abide by the terms of the license.